 Cheap holidays in October: Where to travel this fall

 The summer has just come to an end, and fall weather is on it's way as September is over.
 The leaves are starting to turn, the air is getting crisp and cool, and the days are growing chillier as we inch our way towards winter.
 Overall, October is a great month to go on holiday, especially if you're trying to avoid crowds.
 The peak summer season has ended, school is back in session, and many people are saving up their remaining annual leave days to visit friends and family over the upcoming holidays.
-Whether you want to embrace the fall weather with a glamping trip near colorful trails, or escape the incoming cold with a beach vacation, we've got plenty of choices for an ideal October trip.
+Whether you want to embrace the fall weather with a glamping trip near colorful trails, a stunning staycation, or escape the incoming cold with a beach vacation, we've got plenty of choices for an ideal October trip.

 The best places to visit in October

 Fall is officially here, and with it great travel opportunities.
 As summer tourist swarms retreat and the temperatures grow cooler, October is the perfect time to treat yourself to a getaway before your favourite spots grow cold.
 So if you're wondering where to go on holiday this October, then get ready to pack your bags and check out one of our top destinations for October:

 County Clare, Ireland